Follicular hyperplasia: Epidemiology

 Follicular hyperplasia is one of the most common types of benign lymphadenopathies.
 It can be typically found in children and young adults however all ages are subject to follicular hyperplasia, including the elderly.
 Lymphadenopathies such as follicular hyperplasia, are usually localized but can also be generalized and are non gender specific.
 Over 75% of all lymphadenopathies are observed as local, usually involving specifically the head and neck regions.
 It has been estimated that patients who present lymphadenopathy has an estimated 1.1% chance of developing malignancy.

 The rate of childhood malignancy associated with lymphadenopathy is low, however this increases with age.
 A majority of reported cases in children are usually caused by infections or benign etiologies.
 In one study, 628 patients underwent a nodal biopsy and resulted benign or self-limited causes found in nearly 79% in patients younger than 30 years of age.
-This was also the case for nearly 59% of patients between the ages of 31-59 years old and 39% in patients that were older than 50 years of age.
+This was also the case for nearly 59% of patients between the ages of 31 and 59 years old and 39% in patients that were older than 50 years of age.
 Lymphadenopathies that last more than 2 weeks or over one year and does not develop progression of cancer cells have a low chance of neoplastic effects.

-Current Research
+Current research

-During a recent 2019 study, a 51 year old woman was examined by medical professionals at the department of Oral and Maxillofacial surgery, Tokyo Medical University Hospital, to treat an existing condition which was an inflamed mass of cells noted in patient's bottom left gum line.
+During a recent 2019 study, a 51-year-old woman was examined by medical professionals at the department of Oral and Maxillofacial surgery, Tokyo Medical University Hospital, to treat an existing condition which was an inflamed mass of cells noted in patient's bottom left gum line.
 A sample biopsy was obtained from the patient's mouth and the indicated results showed benign lymphoid tissues.
 Further investigation under a microscope revealed lymphocytic tissues composed of scattered lymphoid follicles with obvious germinal centers and well differentiated lymphocytes surrounded by defiant mantle zones.
 Immunochemical staining revealed positivity for lymphoid particles CD20 and CD79.
-This study was significant because they were able to diagnose a very rare case of follicular lymphoid hyperplasia derived from an unusual origin site of the mouth, however they were unable to determine the onset of her condition.
+This study was significant because they were able to diagnose a very rare case of follicular lymphoid hyperplasia derived from an unusual origin site of the mouth; however, they were unable to determine the onset of her condition.
 It is important to note that after the mass was removed there was no signs of recurrence after the first year of removal.